Qovery/Torii/README.md

 ### Validation Script

-An validation script can be any kind of script.
+A validation script can be any kind of script.
 It can be a bash script, a python script, a terraform script, etc. The script must exit with a non-zero exit code if the validation fails.

 ```bash